 - An emphasis on avoiding pitfalls.

 - The biggest investing errors come not from factors that are informational or analytical, but from those that are psychological.

-- Many people possess the intellect needed to analyze data, but far fewer are able to look more deeply into things and withstand the powerful influence of psychology.
+- Many people possess the intellect needed to analyze data, but far fewer can look more deeply into things and withstand the powerful influence of psychology.

 - What, in the end, are investors to do about these psychological urges that push them toward doing foolish things?
 Learn to see them for what they are; that’s the first step toward gaining the courage to resist.
 And be realistic.
-Investors who believe they’re immune to the forces described in this chapter do so at their own peril.
-If they influence others enough to move whole markets, why shouldn’t they affect you, too?
+Investors who believe they’re immune to these forces do so at their own If they influence others enough to move whole markets, why shouldn’t they affect you, too?

 - There’s no simple solution: no formula that will tell you when the market has gone to an irrational extreme, no foolproof tool that will keep you on the right side of these decisions, no magic pill that will protect you against destructive emotions.
 As Charlie Munger says, “It’s not supposed to be easy.”

 - Establishing and maintaining an unconventional investment profile requires acceptance of uncomfortably idiosyncratic portfolios, which frequently appear downright imprudent in the eyes of conventional wisdom.

 - First, the process of investing has to be rigorous and disciplined.
 Second, it is by necessity, comparative.
 Since we can’t change the market, if we want to participate, our only option is to select the best from the possibilities that exist.
 These are relative decisions.

 - Simply put, we must strive to understand the implications of what’s going on around us.
 When others are recklessly confident and buying aggressively, we should be highly cautious; when others are frightened into inaction or panic selling, we should become aggressive.